-Although the Sinagua people vanished from Arizona’s red rock country 600 years ago, they still speak to us today through the petroglyphs they carved on rocky outcrops, like those found at the V Bar V Ranch Heritage Site.
+Although the Sinagua people moved out of Arizona’s red rock country over 600 years ago, they still speak to us today through the petroglyphs they carved on rocky outcrops, like those found at the V Bar V Heritage Site.

 Searching for messages from Arizona’s ancient past

 Obviously snowbirds from the Midwest weren’t the first people to land in Arizona.

 Various people have lived in this area for thousands of years.
 However, between 900 to 1350 AD one particular group, known to us today as the Sinagua, left a library of sorts tucked into protected niches in the red rock walls of central Arizona’s Verde Valley.

 A good place to try to read some of the books in this library – and step into an ancient world for a moment – is the V Bar V Heritage Site.

 Although located near the main highway to Sedona, the site feels far from the hikers, bikers, jeepers, and seekers that converge in the popular heart of Red Rock country.
 Maybe it’s the gravel road . . . or maybe the Sinagua simply marked this land as theirs forever before slipping away.